What can you do if your parents can’t help pay for school?

 Your first goal should be to encourage your parents to complete the financial aid forms.
 Even if they don’t want to help you pay for college costs, by refusing to complete the forms they prevent you from getting aid on your own account (e.g., government grants and student loans).
 After you have convinced them to complete the forms you can try getting them to help you pay for college.

 What to do if your parents refuse to complete financial aid forms.

-But if you can convince your parents to file the FAFSA, you might qualify for need-based aid, such as the subsidized Stafford loan, Perkins loan, and Pell Grant, as well as institutional aid.
+But if you can convince your parents to file the FAFSA, you might qualify for need-based aid, such as the subsidized Stafford loan and the Pell Grant, as well as institutional aid.
 By not filing the FAFSA, they prevent you from getting any of this aid.